B1gAngryAl1en/League-Manager/league_manager_project.md

 update column will cause the league to be updated by the update_league.py script.
 9. Run the update_leagues.py script.
-This will generate output files in the output_data folder within the league folder (see output files section below) The readme file will also be updated with links to the summary page for each league within the leagues folder.
+This will generate output files in the output_data folder within the league folder (see output files section below) The readme.md file will also be updated with links to the summary page for each league within the leagues folder.

 ## Workflow

 1. Update the league_results.csv, ko_stage_results.csv or overall_results.csv
-files for the required leagues within their individual folders.
+files for the required leagues (files located within their individual league folders).
 2. Open the leagues_config.csv file and select the leagues to be updated by entering 'y' in the update column on the appropriate rows.
 3. Run the update_leagues.py script.